juju/docs/src/en/models-migrate.md

 watch --color -n 1 juju status --color
 ```

-In the status output, a 'Notes' column will be appended to the model overview
+In the status output, a 'Notes' column is appended to the model overview line
-line at the top of the output.
+at the top of the output.
 This new column will step through the following
 'migrating' states during the process:

 1. starting